handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

   - [Standard on Web Accessibility](https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=23601)

 ## Accessibility Statement and VPAT
-When developers work on making websites easy for everyone to use, they often see two important terms: "Accessibility Statement" and "VPAT."
-The Accessibility Statement is like a promise from a company, saying how well their product works for people with disabilities.
-VPAT, on the other hand, is a form that gives more details about how a product meets certain rules for being user-friendly, like the Web Content Accessibility Guidelines (WCAG).
+When developers work on making websites easy for everyone to use, they often see two important terms: *Accessibility Statement* and *VPAT*.
+The *Accessibility Statement* is like a promise from a company, saying how well their product works for people with disabilities. *VPAT*, on the other hand, is a form that gives more details about how a product meets certain rules for being user-friendly, like the Web Content Accessibility Guidelines (WCAG).

 So, why do companies care about these documents?
 Let's take Handsontable as an example.
 When other companies use Handsontable in their apps, they want to make sure it's easy for everyone to use.
 If those apps already follow certain rules (like WCAG 2.1 AA), they don't want Handsontable to make things worse.
-By sharing an Accessibility Statement and VPAT, Handsontable shows companies that it's serious about making sure everyone can use their product easily.
+By sharing an *Accessibility Statement* and *VPAT*, Handsontable shows companies that it's serious about making sure everyone can use their product easily.

 ## Keyboard Navigation
 The principle of accessible web components is that users who cannot use a mouse can still navigate the product with a keyboard or other assistive technology.